P.D. Burton House

 The P. D. Burton House is a historic house at 305 Chestnut Street in Lewisville, Arkansas.
-The two-story wood-frame house was built in 1916 for Percy Duffield Burtun, and is an excellent local example of American Craftsman architecture.
+The two-story wood-frame house, built in 1916 for Percy Duffield Burtun, is an excellent local example of American Craftsman architecture.
 Its features include a jerkinhead roof with exposed rafter ends, and a porch supported by large brick piers and large brackets.

 The house was listed on the National Register of Historic Places in 1998.